Oghma-Infinium/Vagabond/Documentation/CONFIG.md

    > As mentioned in [FAQ](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md#q-can-i-play-the-list-in-first-person), the list is meant to be played in third person and first person specific issues are not supported.

 - **Nevernude for females**: Enabled by default.
 Disable this mod if you wish to have a nude body on a female character.

-- **Clean Save Auto-reloader**: Automatically restarts the game when reloading a save, except for the first save load when opening the game.
-  > You can disable this if you want as it is an optional mod, but understand that you do so at your own risk.
-You should restart the game when reloading saves or you will even eventually corrupt your save.

 - **SSE FPS Stabilizer**: Automatically adjusts distance of LOD to try to reach target FPS (71 by default).
 If you wish to always have detailed distant objects at expense of performance, disable this.